myPOS blog Tips

 What types of invoices are there?

-This type of invoice notes the sale between the merchant and the customer.
-It is a requirement for payment to be made on a certain date and is the most common type.
+This type of sales invoice notes the sale between the merchant and the customer.
+It requires payment to be made on a certain date and is the most common type of invoice on the market, used by most business owners.

 Merchants typically use these invoices when a merchant wishes to charge VAT on a sale or when they seek to reclaim the VAT charged on the goods or services that are purchased by a customer.